 Apple's encryption for communication services has never been hacked or broken.
 The United States government, and more specifically, the FBI, have challenged Apple on their encryption practices on multiple occasions.
 Some segments of the U.S. and other countries' governments have argued that encrypted communications for civilians are unnecessary and damaging to police investigations.

 There have been multiple instances where law enforcement tried to compel Apple to break its encryption or offer governments a back door, but the company has not budged.

 Apple does not change FaceTime much, but minor updates come with new hardware capabilities.
 Apple had tested a new feature called "eye contact" since iOS 13, and it's fully available in iOS 14.

-The new feature will use algorithms to decide if you are looking at the screen and adjust your eyes in the video to make it appear as if you were looking at the camera directly.
+The new feature uses algorithms to decide if you are looking at the screen and adjust your eyes in the video to make it appear as if you were looking at the camera directly.
 FaceTime calls can sometimes be off-putting when the person you are calling always seems to be looking away from you, since they want to look at the screen where the caller's face is and not into the camera.

 The algorithm is meant to make calls feel more natural like an in-person conversation, although the effect can feel a bit jarring if you're not used to it.
 Eye Contact can be turned off within Settings.

 Apple has faced government regulation on FaceTime video calls in some countries, so it has not always been available everywhere.
 Some Middle-Eastern countries tap and trace calls to combat terrorism, and VoIP calling is banned, especially if they are encrypted.

 Apple was able to get FaceTime-enabled in Saudi Arabia and Pakistan after regulations were eased.
 The service is still not available in the United Arab Emirates, and there are no signs of the ban lifting soon.